 Cnoc an Bhráca | 731m | V:858:854 |

 The MacGillycuddy's Reeks 700s Challenge is one of our 9 range-specific, anytime Irish 700m+ mountain challenges.
-Registered participants who successfully complete this challenge in a single day can claim a Certificate of Completion (once per year).
-Those who manage a single-day completion during the Sport Hillwalking season can score 144 points in the Irish Challenge Hillwalker of the Year competition (once per season).
+Registered participants who successfully complete this challenge in a single day during the Sport Hillwalking season can claim a Certificate of Completion (once per season) and score 144 points in the Irish Challenge Hillwalker of the Year competition (once per season).

 Throughout the Sport Hillwalking season, registered participants can also score points for each logged mountain summit in the All-Ireland Hillwalking Championships (up to four times per summit per season) and in the Irish Mountaineer of the Year competition (once per summit per season).
 A full challenge completion is not required for either of these two competitions.